Being a parent is hard enough. And trying to hold down a job while you’re juggling the demands of family life is always going to be a challenge.

 I know that I grew in confidence from being a parent, for example.
 After all, if I could prep for a meeting while putting out breakfast, then defuse a toddler tantrum on the way to pre-school, and still get to my desk on time, how hard could the rest of the day be?

-So, if I could mediate between team members with different views, surely I could sort out an argument between an eight- and a six-year-old about which cartoon to watch?
+And if I could mediate between team members with different views, surely I could sort out an argument between an eight- and a six-year-old about which cartoon to watch?

 There were even moments – often more by luck than judgment – when everything came together beautifully.
 “Parents Who Lead” calls these “four-way wins.”